SMK121/CD-Pipeline-Jenkins-Job-1-2-3-Setup/README.md

 This creates a controlled workflow where:

 - Developers work on the `dev` branch.
-- Jenkins tests the changes.
+- Jenkins tests the changes in Job 1.
 - Successful changes are merged into `main`.
+- The updated `main` branch is pushed back to GitHub.

 ---